 General Education classes for the Veterinary Technology Program have been approved to be taught via distance education.
 Please refer to the Lancaster County CTC Online Academic Courses (Section V) for more information.

 - Student services

 - Learning Resources

 - Resume writing and job interviewing skills

-- Job search assistance

 - Job listing for graduates

 Program Certification